-- Offer to call a taxi, friend, or relative to help the person get home if he or she seems confused or unable to get home without help.
+- Offer to call a taxi, friend, or relative to help the person get home if they seem confused or unable to get home without help.

-Here are a few things you can do to help someone who is having a seizure that involves blank-staring, loss of awareness, and/or involuntary blinking, chewing, or other facial movements.
+Here are a few things you can do to help someone who is having a seizure that involves blank staring, loss of awareness, or involuntary blinking, chewing, or other facial movements: